Loading lesson…

 The big idea: the model picker changes the writer, not the retrieval.
 Use it to fix tone and refusals, not to fix bad sources.

-What is the core idea behind "Switching The Underlying Model In Pro"?
+What is the main idea of "Switching The Underlying Model In Pro"?

-Which best describes the scope of "Switching The Underlying Model In Pro"?
+Which concept is most central to "Switching The Underlying Model In Pro"?